 In historical child abuse cases where the victims are adults, a referral to the Local Safeguarding Adults Board may be required.

-It is the role of the Designated Professionals in Health to inform the relevant Clinical Commissioning Group Chief Nurse and NHS England Area Team for information.Consideration must also be given to whether the concerns about the complex abuse meet the threshold for notification to Ofsted, DfE, HMCI, CQC and other regulatory bodies.
+It is the role of the Designated Professionals in Health to inform the relevant Integrated Care Board Chief Nurse and NHS England Area Team for information.Consideration must also be given to whether the concerns about the complex abuse meet the threshold for notification to Ofsted, DfE, HMCI, CQC and other regulatory bodies.

 Each investigation of complex and organised or multiple abuse will be different, according to the characteristics of the situation and the scale and complexity of the enquiry.
 However, all require thorough planning, good inter-agency working, and attention to the welfare needs of the children victims or adult survivors involved.

-Investigation of complex abuse require specialist skills from both Police and Social Work staff which usually involves the formation of dedicated teams of professionals and will require consideration of the needs of victims for therapeutic services (further detail in section 7).
+Investigation of complex abuse require specialist skills from Police, Social Work and Health which usually involves the formation of dedicated teams of professionals and will require consideration of the needs of victims for therapeutic services (further detail in section 7).

 Investigation of complex and organised abuse can be time-consuming.
 Some investigations can become extremely complex because of the number of places and people involved, and the timescale over which the abuse is alleged to have occurred.

-Strategy Groups may be convened in order for appropriate information to be shared and strategy agreed.
-It is not the remit of Strategy Groups to direct investigations.
+Strategy Groups may be convened in order for appropriate information to be shared and the plan agreed.
+It is not the remit of Strategy Group(s) to direct investigations.
 These meetings are minuted and these may be revealed to the prosecution should criminal proceedings be undertaken.The confidentiality of information relevant to any Section 47 enquiry and criminal investigation must be strictly maintained by those involved and must not be disclosed to others, including others within any agency unless absolutely necessary.